fnproject/tutorials/FlowSaga/README.md

 Then we can deploy and run the new function in the same way:

     fn deploy --app travel --local

     fn call travel /trip < sample-payload.json

 And it will behave the same.
-Check our SDK dashboard for the new requests:
+Check our fake SDK dashboard for the new requests:

 The dashboard will let us inject an error.
 Click on the “Configure fake response” link under the “Book Car” heading, set the response code to 500 and click the “Set” button:

 Now when we run the function we will see that the “Book Car” response shows as red because we got an error from our fake provider.
 We can then see the compensating transactions being issued to cancel the other bookings:

 Looking at this in the Flow UI we can drill in to the exception and see what caused it:

 as well as seeing the compensating transactions:

 ## Try again

 Finally, we would like the compensating transactions to retry if they themselves encounter an error.
 One of the lovely things about Fn Flow is that because we have a set of distributed programming primitives we can combine and compose them in a library to encapsulate useful patterns.

 Take a look at the Retry class:

 What we’re doing here is defining an exponential backoff in terms of the primitives already provided by Fn Flow: here `delay` ,`thenCompose` and `exceptionallyCompose`.

-This let’s us add some complex fault tolerant behaviour without adding much complexity to the overall flow.
-The final version of our flow then looks like
+This lets us add some complex fault tolerant behaviour without adding much complexity to the overall flow.
+The final version of our flow then looks like this:
-this:

 Note that we are now using the `retryCancel` method that simply wraps the cancelation function invocation with our encapsulated retry logic.

 If we now simulate an error during one of our compensating transactions, say the car cancellation, we will see some retry behaviour:

 To run this, again, we change our `func.yaml` to point to the new book function: